fpgaprince/rtd/docs/source/advance.rst

 FIFO
 =======================
 This basic sequential circuit/component/module.. is increadibly important in many application.

-    It was probably first introduced in data structure with queue and stack alogorithm/data storage.
+First thing first, FIFOs were probably first introduced in data structure with queue and stack alogorithm/data storage.
+FIFO is a structure/implementation/rule applied to data/memory.
+Our FIFOs are realized with the BRAMs. which means you need to write/read to them as well as keep track off the addressing/pointer.

 Its write/read functionality are quite straightforward in nature when everything is within the same clock domain, But when the write is in one domain and the reads are in another, it complicates things a little, a little in the sense that is it a known issue, we are aware of it, and a way to handle it has been developed.
 The different domains complicate things because we need to track the pointer, which means we need to pass the pointer value back and forth when a write or a read occurs.

 We'll keep it brief here and discuss it more in the CDC section.
 Below is a quick and dirty simulation of the write and read pointers.

 .. raw:: html